Abelian congruences and solvability in Moufang loops

 Finally, for (d), suppose that $L_x=R_x^{-1}$, that is, $x^2=1$ and $x\in\com(Q)$.
 We will again show that $R_x=M_x$ iff $x^3=1$.
 Certainly if $R_x=M_x$ then $R_x=R_xL_x$, $L_x=\id_Q$, $x=1$ and $x^3=1$.
 Conversely, if $x^3=1$ then from $x^2=1$ we deduce $x=1$ and $R_x=M_x$. \end{proof}

-\begin{cor} If $Q$ is a Moufang loop with trivial nucleus then the mapping $\sigma$ of Lemma \ref{Lm:TrialityMap} is well-defined. \end{cor} \begin{proof} Let $x\in\com(Q)$.
+\begin{cor} If $Q$ is a Moufang loop with trivial nucleus then the mapping $\rho$ of Lemma \emph{\ref{Lm:TrialityMap}} is well-defined. \end{cor} \begin{proof} Let $x\in\com(Q)$.
 Then $T_x=\id_Q$, so in particular $T_x$ is an automorphism of $Q$.
 Since $(x^{-3},T_x)\in\lps(Q)$ by \eqref{Eq:InnPseudo}, we have $x^{-3}T_x(y)\cdot T_x(z) = x^{-3}T_x(yz) = x^{-3}(T_x(y)T_x(z))$ for all $y,z\in Q$.
 Therefore $x^{-3}\in\nuc(Q)=1$. \end{proof}

 \begin{lem} Let $Q$ be a Moufang loop with trivial nucleus.
-Then there exists a unique $\sigma\in\aut(\mlt(Q))$ such that $\sigma(L_x) = R_x$ and $\sigma(R_x) = M_x\m$, for every $x\in Q$.
-This automorphism satisfies $\sigma^3=\id_{\mlt(Q)}$, and if $\vhi$ is an inner mapping of $Q$ with companion $c$ (when seen as a pseudoautomorphism) then $\sigma(\vhi) = R_c^{-1}\vhi$. \end{lem}
+Then there exists a unique $\rho\in\aut(\mlt(Q))$ such that $\rho(L_x) = R_x$ and $\rho(R_x) = M_x\m$, for every $x\in Q$.
+This automorphism satisfies $\rho^3=\id_{\mlt(Q)}$, and if $\vhi$ is an inner mapping of $Q$ with companion $c$ (when seen as a pseudoautomorphism) then $\rho(\vhi) = R_c^{-1}\vhi$. \end{lem}

-\begin{proof} The maping $\sigma$ of Lemma \ref{Lm:TrialityMap} is well-defned by Corollary \ref{Cr:TrialityMap}.
+\begin{proof} The first part is proved already in \cite[Theorem 6]{GlaubermanII} but let us give a proof.
+The mapping $\rho$ of Lemma \ref{Lm:TrialityMap} is well-defined by Corollary \ref{Cr:TrialityMap}.
 Our first goal is to show that it is possible to extend it into an automorphism of $\mlt(Q)$.
 For that it suffices to verify that

 whenever each $\psi_i$, $1\le i \le k$, belongs to $\{L_x^{\pm 1},R_x^{\pm 1}:x\in Q\}$.

 The first Moufang identity of \eqref{Eq:m1} can be rewritten as $(L_x,R_x,M_x)\in\atp(Q)$.
 Substituting $yx^{-1}$ for $y$ in the second identity of \eqref{Eq:m2} yields $(zy)x^{-1} = zx\cdot x^{-1}(yx^{-1})$, which says $(R_x,M_x^{-1},R_x^{-1})\in\atp(Q)$.
 Taking inverses into consideration, we see that all four triples